2012 Audi Q7 Interior

 But reviewers spend most of their time talking about its Multi Media Interface (MMI) system.
 In the past, most found it difficult and cumbersome to use, though some reviewers say it just takes some practice to master.
 The system works with voice commands and a remote joystick controlling a 3D display.
 This year, the Audi Q7 gets an optional upgrade to the Audi Connect navigation system that’s based on Google Earth, and adds a Wi-Fi hot spot that can support up to eight connected devices.

 - "Like all Audis, the Q7 ranks high when it comes to its interior.
 The dash layout is driver-oriented, and Audi's MMI is relatively easy to use once you've had some practice.” -- Edmunds

 - "The MMI system thoughtfully leaves routine climate adjustments to separate controls, but it absorbs most audio functions, rendering many distracting and time consuming.
 Interacting with MMI for navigation and vehicle-system settings also takes time.” -- Consumer Guide

-The Audi Q7 offers cargo space that’s average compared with other luxury crossovers.
-Reviewers note that there isn’t much small item storage throughout the Q7’s cabin, and that the third row can be tough to fold down.
+The Audi Q7 offers cargo space that’s average compared with other luxury crossovers' space.
+Reviewers note that there isn’t much small-item storage throughout the Q7’s cabin, and that the third row can be tough to fold down.
 The Q7 can hold a mere 10.9 cubic feet of cargo behind the third row, though that number expands to 42 cubic feet with the third row folded flat.
 With both the second and third rows stowed, the Q7 can store 72.5 cubic feet of cargo.

 - "Handy, open storage spaces are lacking.
 The front console has two cupholders and covered storage for a cell phone, but not much more." -- Consumer Guide